Shotzi Blackheart: NXT (2019–2021)

 In October 2019, Urbanski signed with WWE and reported to the WWE Performance Center.
 She then joined the company in November 2019.
 She made her debut on an NXT house show on December 5, 2019, losing to Chelsea Green.
 She made her televised debut on the December 25 episode of NXT as a face, still under her independent ring name Shotzi Blackheart in a loss to Bianca Belair.
 At the Royal Rumble on January 26, 2020, Blackheart entered her first Royal Rumble match at #26 before being eliminated by Baszler.
 On the June 17 episode of NXT, Blackheart and Tegan Nox challenged Bayley and Sasha Banks for the WWE Women's Tag Team Championship, which they were unsuccessful in winning.

 At Halloween Havoc, she served as the host during that episode, preventing Shirai during her match against Candice LeRae from being attacked by a mysterious person wearing a Ghostface mask (later revealed as Indi Hartwell).
 She formed an alliance with Rhea Ripley, Shirai, and Ember Moon to compete at the TakeOver: WarGames, where they faced off against LeRae, Toni Storm, Raquel González, and Dakota Kai in a WarGames match, which her team lost.
-Blackheart and Moon participated in the Women's Dusty Rhodes Tag Team Classic, but were defeated in the finals to Kai and González in the finals at Vengeance Day.
+Blackheart and Moon participated in the Women's Dusty Rhodes Tag Team Classic, but were defeated in the finals by Kai and González at Vengeance Day.
 On the March 10 episode of NXT, Blackheart and Moon defeated Kai and González to win the NXT Women's Tag Team Championship, her first title in NXT.
 After retaining the titles at TakeOver: Stand & Deliver against The Way, they lost it against them on the may 5 episode of NXT in a street fight, which also marked Blackheart's final appearance for the brand.